istio/istio.io/content/en/blog/2025/sail-operator-ga/index.md

 The main resources that are part of the Sail operator are:
 * `Istio`: manages your istio control plane.
 * `IstioRevision`: it represents a revision of the control plane.
-* `IstioRevisionTag`: resource represents a stable Revision Tag, which functions as an alias for Istio control plane revisions.
+* `IstioRevisionTag`: resource represents a stable revision tag, which functions as an alias for Istio control plane revisions.
 * `IstioCNI`: Istio's CNI plugin resource.
-* `ZTunnel`: ambient mode Ztunnel DaemonSet (alpha feature).
+* `ZTunnel`: ambient mode ztunnel `DaemonSet` (alpha feature).

-Note that if you are migrating from the (now deprecated and deleted) In-Cluster Istio operator, you can check this section in our [documentation](https://github.com/istio-ecosystem/sail-operator/tree/main/docs#migrating-from-istio-in-cluster-operator) where we explain the equivalence of resources, or you can also try our [resource converter](https://github.com/istio-ecosystem/sail-operator/tree/main/docs#converter-script) to easily convert your IstioOperator resource to an Istio resource.
+Note that if you are migrating from the (now deprecated and deleted) In-Cluster Istio operator, you can check this section in our [documentation](https://github.com/istio-ecosystem/sail-operator/tree/main/docs#migrating-from-istio-in-cluster-operator) where we explain the equivalence of resources, or you can also try our [resource converter](https://github.com/istio-ecosystem/sail-operator/tree/main/docs#converter-script) to easily convert your `IstioOperator` resource to an `Istio` resource.

 ## Main Features and support